kumarishan/personal-notes/programming-languages/scala-lang.md

 http://apocalisp.wordpress.com/
 http://danielwestheide.com/scala/neophytes.html

+## Imports
+- import p._  all members of p (this is analogous to import p.* in Java).
+- import p.x  the member x of p.
+- import p.{x => a}   the member x of p renamed as a.
+- import p.{x, y} the members x and y of p.
+- import p1.p2.z  the member z of p2, itself member of p1.

 ## Option

 using option as returning result and passing parameters enables us to avoid ifs for null checks